amomen9/PostgreSQL/pgpool/Part III pgPool scripts.md

 # PGPOOL (Ubuntu) Part III
 **pgPool scripts**

 Study the scripts thoroughly and try to understand them.
-Some explainatory comments have been added to the scripts but you should understand all of their contents.
+Some explanatory comments have been added to the scripts but you should understand all of their contents.

 * A support for tablespaces is added to the original script files in the pg_basebackup command.